GHGRP Reported Data

 Additional information describing EPA’s verification process in more details

-For more detailed information from each industrial sector, view the GHGRP Data Highlights and select an industry from the left hand side.
+For more detailed information from each industrial sector, select an industrial sector from the left hand navigation menu.

 Use FLIGHT to view maps of facility locations, obtain summary data for individual facilities, create customized searchers, and display search results graphically.